5n00py/SmartCommit/README.md

 message will appear as a template in your default Git editor.
 You can then finalize the message or make any necessary modifications before committing the changes to your repository.

+## Acknowledgments

+The roots of this project stem from my personal journey exploring the possibilities of AI.
+While I've observed that AI has its limitations in implementing code, at least from my perspective, it can be very helpful for documentation purposes.
+This is an aspect of my workflow that I often found to be tortuous and time-consuming, especially when it comes to writing meaningful commit messages.
+Thus, I began using my own script for fine-tuning commit messages, which eventually led to the development of this project.
+It is designed to integrate AI assistance into my workflow as seamlessly as possible, without the need for copying diffs.

+The core design, architecture, and implementation of this project, as well as the selection of libraries, are the product of my initiative, borne out of personal experimentation and implementation.
+AI was partially considered for the implementation part, mainly in the integration of the OpenAI API within the Python script.
+AI was mainly utilized for documentation, commenting, and occasional troubleshooting.
+It proved particularly useful in ensuring clarity and coherence in the project documentation.

+While there might be other similar tools available, particularly those integrated into IDEs, they were not considered in the development of this project (at least not yet).

+The ShellCheck tool has been useful in analyzing and finding bugs in the shell scripts, helping to improve the overall implementation of the project.

+SmartCommit itself was used for creating the commit messages and the commit messages itself reflect also the changes within this project for the default commit style setup.

 ## License